Dsholz/Live-Questions/README.md

 **N.B :** The application allows only a predefined list of users to login for now as there is not yet functionality to create new users.

 ## Tools
-Would You Rather was built with React.
+Live Questions was built with React.
 The app also uses:

 `Redux` to manage the application's state more effectively `React-Router` to dynamically route pages so a user can have access to usage history.

 ## Contributions
-Would You Rather is built by Daniel Soladoye.
+Live Questions is built by Daniel Soladoye.